 The Nomination and Remuneration Committee is composed as required by Article 526quater §2 of the Companies Code: all of its three members are non-executive Directors.
-It is chaired by the Chairman of the Board and its two other members, Mr Begg and Lady Barbara Judge, are independent.
+It is chaired by the Chairman of the Board and its two other members, Ms Celia Baxter and Mr Alan Begg, are independent.
 The Committee's competence in the field of remuneration policy is demonstrated by the relevant experience of its members.

-Name Expiry of Board term Meetings attended
+Name Expiry of current Board term Number of meetings attended

-Bert De Graeve 2019 4
+Bert De Graeve 2019 2

+Celia Baxter(1) 2020 1

-Alan Begg 2018 4
+Alan Begg 2018 2

-Lady Barbara Judge CBE 2016 4
+Lady Barbara Judge CBE (2) 2016 1